espresso/espresso/docs/Routing.md

 ## Actions Mapping

-Usually actions should also contain non-alphanumeric chars.<br/>
+Usually actions should also contain non-alphanumeric chars.<br>
 Most common - hyphens, dots and slashes.

 To address this, Espresso uses a map to translate action names into HTTP paths.